Q-maker/document-qmaker-specifications/FAQ/apps/Android/en/FAQ.md

     If you left-click, you will see a description of the configuration property.
     If you click on the right you can configure the property.

+just click to the rigth side to edit and to the left side to get more explanation about the selected configuration.

 #### How to Access the questions and Answers Editor?
 There are two screens that offer the option of editing a questionnaire: